rionshin/HomeKitInfluxGrafana/README.md

 `and for file select the Variable for Combined text`

-## You can find a video of the setup to easily understand it.
+### You can find a video of the setup to easily understand it. : ShortcutSetupHomekit.mp4 in the repo

 # To be continued....